csiro-data-school/python/_episodes/09-lists.md

 {: .challenge}

-## Another type of collections in Python: Tuples
+## Another type of collection: Tuples

 In Python programming, a tuple is similar to a list: a collection of data elements.
 The difference between the two is that tuples are *immutable*, we cannot change the elements of a tuple once it is assigned, whereas a list is *mutable*, elements can be changed in place.
 Also, while lists use square brackets, tuples use parentheses `()`.